KillerStrike17/PyDeNN/README.md

-# PyDeN
+# PyDeNN
-PyDeN is an Awesome Deep learning Wrapper Library for pytorch
+PyDeNN is an Awesome Deep learning Wrapper Library for pytorch